Maui United Way Inc

 • Account credentials are retained for future applications, indicating expectation of potential reapplication

-• New nonprofits are regularly funded (11 first-time recipients in 2020-2023 cycle)
+• New nonprofits are regularly funded (11 first-time recipients in recent cycle)

 Application Success Factors

-Alignment with Community Needs: Maui United Way prioritizes "projects with strong community ties, culturally grounded solutions, and innovative strategies" addressing critical needs in Education, Income, and Health.
+Alignment with Community Needs: Maui United Way prioritises "projects with strong community ties, culturally grounded solutions, and innovative strategies" addressing critical needs in Education, Income, and Health.
 Applications should demonstrate deep understanding of Maui County's specific challenges.

 • Aloha House (substance use detox services)